klaygomes/klaygomes.github.io/_drafts/the-funny-gotcha.md

 > (credits http://mywiki.wooledge.org/BashGuide/TestsAndConditionals)

+In that moment everything that I thought it was weird with bash started making sense. before that I never realised why I can't write things like `if[$1 -lt 10]` (note I didn't use spaces) or execute commands inside the brakets like `if [ "$1" -eq $(cat file) ]`.

+The simpler fact that I know that `[` is a command, like any normal bash program and it *expects* parameters to be passed, made me never make this kind of mistake again.

 I was so suprise by this little thing that I said to me if even I write anything to my blog I again should be about it.
-Well, 4 years later here am I :)
+Well, years later here am I :)

 And you when you ever realized that `[` is a command?